Monday, September 19, 2011

 One Year Ago I began this blog about my genealogy research and my family’s history.
 I was happy to find a place where I could reach out to others: ‘old’ family connections who are interested in results of my research and new family connections for expanding our family information.

-My first blog, Pennsylvania Research for the Mark family, centered on the discoveries I had recently made.
+My first post, Pennsylvania Research for the Mark family, centered on the discoveries I had recently made.
 I was unsure how to add photos yet and my page set up was quite simple but I was excited about improving and expanding my blog.
 Since then I’ve added pages for family branches and links to other genealogy blogs.
 I was surprised to be ‘interviewed’ by Geneabloggers for their “May I Introduce You to” section in April and to be given the One Lovely Blog Award.

 Some topics I have written about this past year